clarinsi/cordex/README.md

 Default value `0`.
 Number that indicate how many occurrences in corpus a collocation needs to be present in results.

 #### db
 Default value `None`.
-Path to database file.
-This should be used for bigger corpora.
+Path to interprocessing sqlite database file (if there is no file in that location it will create a new file).
 It enables us to process corpus in steps, and stores half processed data.
+This parameter is useful for processing bigger corpora, as a failsafe system.
 Value `None` indicates that data will be stored only in memory.

-#### new_db
+#### overwrite_db
 Default value `False`.
 This parameter should be used together with parameter `db`.
-When `True` it will overwrite database file.
+When `True` it will overwrite old database file and start processing from the beginning.

-#### no_msd_translate
+#### jos_msd_lang
-Default value `False`.
-Set this to `True` when xpos tags are in Slovenian.
+Default value `en`.
+Set this to `sl` when xpos tags are in Slovenian.

 #### ignore_punctuations
 Default value `False`.
 When this is `True`, results containing punctuations will not be shown.